Darren Korb: Hades (2020)

 Korb served as the composer for Supergiant's Hades, heavily inspired by Greek mythology.
 Officially released in 2020, the game was made available in early access on PC in 2018.
 That year, Korb released "Out of Tartarus", a song from the game's soundtrack, as a single.
 Korb described the genre of the Hades soundtrack as "Mediterranean prog rock Halloween".
 As the game leaned heavily into a Mediterranean sound, the soundtrack of Hades included traditional instruments such as Greek bouzouki, as well as the Turkish lavta and baglama.
 Hades also featured metal guitar, wind, and percussion instrumentation.
-Notis wrote on the Hades soundtrack, calling it a natural progression for Korb's musical career, writing " It's all there: the industrial electric drums, the string instrument harmonies, the delectable crunchy tone that's so baked-in you can practically taste it."
+Notis wrote on the Hades soundtrack, calling it a natural progression for Korb's musical career, writing "It's all there: the industrial electric drums, the string instrument harmonies, the delectable crunchy tone that's so baked-in you can practically taste it."

 Austin Wintory, a contemporary of Korb's, collaborated on the Hades soundtrack, helping with the orchestral arrangements for "On the Coast" and "In the Blood".
 Some tracks on Hades were recorded at Abbey Road shortly prior to the COVID-19 pandemic.
 Korb once again worked with Barrett on Hades, with her vocals featuring throughout its soundtrack.
 Tracks featured in the game were released as singles, once the game was released, as Korb and Supergiant "wanted to have the music available outside of the game right away."

 The soundtrack received praise from critics, with many mentioning it as a positive in their reviews of the game.
 Including the soundtrack on their list of best video game soundtracks and scores of 2020, IGN wrote that "Korb's masterful movements are finely tuned to meet every moment – from the rocking, frenetic energy of battle scores to the more calm, meditative, and wistful pieces that underscore some of the story's most emotional moments."
-The game won various industry awards and Korb's work on its audio and music received nominations from The Game Awards, the BAFTA Games Awards, and the Game Audio Network Guild Awards.
+The game won various industry awards, and Korb's work on its audio and music received wins and nominations from The Game Awards, the D.I.C.E.
+Awards, the BAFTA Games Awards, and the Game Audio Network Guild Awards.

 On Hades, Korb delved further into voice acting, providing the voice for the game's main character, Zagreus.
 When Supergiant first began developing Hades, Korb recorded placeholder dialogue for Zagreus, but received the role as the development team preferred Korb's take on the character when reviewing audition tapes.
 Inspired by the Greek mythological figure of the same name, Korb's interpretation of Zagreus features a "crisp, understated British accent."
 Elizabeth Ballou of Vice commented that "hints of both sarcasm and warmth keep the protagonist relatable," and added that many fans of the game found the character's voice attractive.
-Korb additionally voiced Skelley, a minor character, and also provided the singing voice for Orpheus, Hades' court musician.
+Korb additionally voiced Skelly, a minor character, and also provided the singing voice for Orpheus, Hades' court musician.